Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Could a Dog Be Helpful During a Birth?

 Dogs can be trained to help and support humans in various ways.
 A well-trained service dog can benefit people with physical disabilities, chronic illnesses, and psychiatric challenges.
-Having your dog be a part of your birth plan can potentially provide several advantages that can make the experience even more special and rewarding.
+Some doulas can help families’ pets become “trained canine labor support” dogs¹.
+Having your pup be a part of your birth plan can potentially provide several advantages that can make the experience even more special and rewarding.
+That said, you should always consult with your healthcare providers if having your dog assist you during labor is feasible.

 Here are some advantages of having a dog doula.